MicrosoftDocs/power-platform/power-virtual-agents/copilot-ai-plugins.md

 ---
-title: Use plugin actions in Microsoft Copilot Studio (preview)
+title: Create AI plugins for Microsoft Copilot (preview)
 description: Use plugin actions to extend the capabilities of your bots.
 keywords: "PVA, plugin, connector, flow, automate" ms.date: 09/29/2023